-Pursuant to federal law, the following parties have jointly developed this school wellness policy: Members include but are not limited to the food service director, principals, head cook, members of the Board of Education and teachers (including but not limited to physical education.)
+Pursuant to federal law, the following parties have jointly developed this school wellness policy: Members include but are not limited to the food service director, principals, school counselors, head cook, members of the Board of Education and teachers (including but not limited to physical education.)

 The food services director shall monitor the implementation of this policy, evaluate the district’s progress on this policy’s goals and shall render annual reports to the Board detailing all schools’ compliance with this policy.